Star Trek III: The Search for Spock: Critical response

-The Search for Spock's plot solicited comment; Schickel called the film "overplotted" and filled with "heavy expository burdens", comparing it to real opera.
+The Search for Spock's plot often received negative reviews.
+Schickel called the film "overplotted" and filled with "heavy expository burdens", comparing it to real opera.
 Sterritt said that the script occasionally veered in "arbitrary" directions and contained missteps, such as how the Grissom and its crew are suddenly lost, but the plot disregards their fate.
 Arnold wrote that Shatner missed an opportunity to act on par with The Wrath of Khan's revelation that Kirk was David's father.
 The critic considered David's death an attempt at a similar shock, but felt it was not a success.
 Harry M. Geduld, writing for The Humanist, criticized the film for what he called "contradictions and implausibilities", such as Scott's sabotage of the Excelsior and Spock's regeneration.
 Pauline Kael wrote that "this new film seems to take a churlish attitude toward its light-hearted, delicately self-mocking predecessor: almost vindictively, the new film requires that Genesis disintegrate."

 The film's sense of self-seriousness and the camaraderie amongst the characters were generally cited as positive aspects.
 Maslin wrote that certain tacky elements of the film's television roots were outweighed by the closeness of the Enterprise crew and "by their seriousness and avidity about what seem to be the silliest minutiae [...]
 That's what longtime Trekkies love about the series, and it's still here—a little the worse for wear, but mostly untarnished."
 The Los Angeles Times wrote that despite its spectacle, the film's "humanity once again outweighs the hardware, and its innocence is downright endearing".
 Mackay offered an alternate view, calling the characters' actions and dialogue "wooden" and saying that the film's monsters had more life than the acting.
 Lloyd's portrayal of Kruge received praise from New York's David Denby and The Daily News's Hunter Reigler.

 The film's effects were conflictingly appraised.
 Schickel wrote that the effects were "technically adroit" and occasionally "witty", and Ebert singled out the Bird of Prey as a "great-looking" ship.
 Sterritt felt that the settings always felt like they were on soundstages rather than out in space, and Denby wrote that more could have been done with Genesis, and that while it was an interesting concept its special effects execution was lacking.
 Kempley appreciated the sets' low values, writing that "the fakier the sets", the closer the film felt to its television origins.

-Colin Greenland reviewed The Search for Spock for Imagine magazine, and stated that "Well, given that it's his directorial debut, on the messianic story of Spock's resurrection from the dead, the movie is quite fun, and nowhere near the pompous pageant of self-aggrandisement I'd been dreading."

-In 2018, Popular Mechanics ranked the scene where the NCC-1701 Enterprise starship is destroyed, the 32nd-greatest scene in the science fiction film and television genre.
-In 2016, SyFy noted this film for actress Nichelle Nichols' presentation of Uhura, as having her second-best scene in Star Trek.
+John Nubbin reviewed Star Trek III: The Search for Spock for Different Worlds magazine and stated that "The Search for Spock is only a long TV episode.
+At $4 to $5 a pop, even the fans may grow weary of such productions.
+This is not to say that the Trek phenomenon is over, or even dying."